Detection and monitoring of invasive plants using eDNA (current)

 Ecological integrity in freshwaters (2014 – 2016)

 A national review of approaches for assessment of ecological integrity of freshwater ecosystems.
 Ecological integrity is a primary component of freshwater conservation, but methods vary widely in scale, efficiency, and sustainability.
-The range of approaches in use by the national network of LCCs offers an opportunity to summarize assessment trends, identify critical data gaps, and evaluate the success with which assessments are currently integrated into conservation planning.
-For more information, check out our project pages on Griffin Groups and the FEC lab website.
+The range of approaches in use by the national network of LCCs offered an opportunity to summarize assessment trends, identify critical data gaps, and evaluate the success with which assessments are currently integrated into conservation planning.
+For more information, check out our publication in Frontiers in Ecology and the Environment and the FEC lab website.

 Implications of aquatic weed management for fish populations (2013-2015)